Ko Chang-soo

+Chang was born in Hungnam, Korea, Empire of Japan.

 Chang obtained a Doctor of Letters degree from Sungkyunkwan University in Seoul, Korea.
 He wrote his dissertation on Buddhist thoughts in T. S. Eliot's Four Quartets.
 He served his country as a career diplomat, serving as South Korean consul general in Seattle, Washington in the United States and ambassador to Ethiopia and Pakistan.